sourcecrypto/sourcecrypto.github.io/discolog/_posts/2019-07-16-lightning.md

   >Classical memory game on Lightning.
 Pair up the 8 different images and if you beat the highscore, you win the jackpot.
 * [fortune.lngames.net](https://fortune.lngames.net/)
   >Lightning Wheel of Fortune

+## Assorted

+* [Making sense of Lightning network nodes and money transmission licensing](https://coincenter.org/entry/making-sense-of-lightning-network-nodes-and-money-transmission-licensing) -An update on Coin Center’s work to avoid unnecessary regulatory burdens on technologists.